 For water management we have installed push taps in bathroom sinks and showers.
 This means generally reducing water being wasted but also reducing our carbon footprint from using less hot water too.
 These measures can save around 10 – 25 litres of water per shower, or 168,750 – 421,875 litres a year!

 We are continually maintaining leaky taps and have toilet cistern water reducers in place.

 Students are given food options at the start of the week using a tick sheet.
 Just enough food is therefore cooked by the catering team, reducing extra food being used so there is minimal waste.

 Groups put together their own sandwiches in the morning using ready prepared healthy ingredients.
 They can choose what they will eat and how much they individually require.

-Operationally we rarely use paper; recycled paper if we do have to, as everything is computerised and online.
+Operationally we rarely use printer paper and use recycled paper if we do have to.
+Everything at Arete Outdoor Centre is computerised and online.
 Instructor course notes, daily morning meeting / venues, equipment and vehicle logs.

 We are reducing plastics in Tuck Shop by stocking with products made of alternative materials and with items that aren’t poorly made and essentially single use.

 We try to use laminated resources when we can, these will last longer – Orienteering maps and Duke of Edinburgh’s award safety information for example.
 We use mini whiteboards instead of flipcharts.
 We use online photos and laptops for end of week photo review, a very powerful way to review the week’s adventurous outdoor experiences.